CELEBRATING GREEN DAY IN SCHOOL!

 This is an eventful, day where our school will celebrate a united effort to bring to light what we can do to help our planet!

-On June 21st, In our school, we shall be celebrating ‘Green Day’.
+On June 21st, in our school, we shall be celebrating ‘Green Day’.

 This is where children will wear green in honour of our planet, hence going Green!